 One more page you might choose to include in the album is this “Class Promise” page.

 If you decide to have your students make some sort of class mission statement, it could be written or typed on the page shown above.
 Each year, I have students collaborate in creating one.
 We determine what our values are and what promises we should make as a class family.
 Here is the one my kids worked together to make this past school year:

-We don’t create this on the very first day of school.
-I wait until a few weeks in after we’ve had a chance to go over expectations and routines, and do several social emotional and growth mindset lessons.
-Once it’s been created and displayed, we start each day by reciting our class mission statement together during Morning Meeting.
-I have them come up with their own hand motions to go with it too.
+This isn’t something I’ve ever had classes create on the very first day of school.
+I would wait until a few weeks in- after we’ve had a chance to go over expectations and routines, and do several social emotional and growth mindset lessons.
+Once it had been been created and displayed, we would start each day by reciting our class mission statement together during Morning Meeting.
+I had them come up with their own hand motions to go with it too.
 If you’d like to see a video of this in action, you can view it here on my Instagram page.

 Distance Learning Option

-If you are starting the school year with distance learning, digital versions of all of the album pages shown above are available.
-Kids can make the pages while they are learning remotely (by inserting photos and typing their writing right into text boxes), and then you can physically put the album together once you do return to the classroom.
+If you are teaching virtually, digital versions of all of the album pages shown above are available.
+Kids can make the pages while they are learning remotely (by inserting photos and typing their writing right into text boxes), and then you can physically put the album together if you return to the classroom.
 I’ve also included different options for writing lines and a cover in both color and black and white.